Solar Challenge Supplies

 A set of pliers can be used to tighten an M3 nut but may leave it marked and rounded off.
 It’s instead recommended that teams use a small 5.5mm spanner/wrench which fits the flat to flat distance of an M3 nut.
 A basic spanner is supplied with Scorpio’s Axle Bracket kit or you can purchase a miniature spanner set from places like Super Cheap Auto or Jaycar.
-Your local hobby shop will also have a few options including a mini cross wrench.
+Your local hobby shop will also have a few options including a mini cross-wrench.
 A number of teams like to use these as they slip over the nuts and can make holding onto them easier.
-Ebay will be your cheapest avenue for individual 5.5mm spanners or cross wrenches.
+Ebay will be your cheapest avenue for individual 5.5mm spanners or cross-wrenches.
 The same goes for 2.5mm hex wrenches or allen keys.

 If you don’t want to wait on shipping, the best place to go for large or small quantities of nuts, bolts and washers is your local fastener shop.
-One example of this here in Tasmania is Nuts & Bolts.
-They are based in major centres around the state.
+One example of this here in Tasmania is Nuts & Bolts which are based in most major centres around the state.
 Bunnings and Mitre 10 will also supply some M3 sizes but have a much smaller range.

-Even if you decide to use the much more expensive and advanced Automax, the Scorpio kit will provide teams with a great learning exercise in PCB assembly, soldering and unit setup.
-It’s advised that you use Micro Deans plugs so it can be easily interchanged with an Automax, just make sure you maintain plug polarities across the two units.
+Even if you decide to use the much more expensive Automax the Scorpio kit will provide teams with a great learning exercise in PCB assembly, soldering and unit setup.
+It’s advised that you use Micro Deans connectors so it can be easily interchanged with an Automax, just make sure you maintain plug polarities across the two units.

 Retaining Collars and Spacers

 Car designs like the CHALLENGER CAR kit have wheels that are fitted onto 6mm carbon fibre axles.
 A set of retaining collars are then used to stop them from sliding along the axles.
 These are fixed in place on either side of each wheel by a grub screw and have a small rim that presses up against the inner race of the bearings.
 Scorpio Technology sells packs of 10 collars for $4.45 and 2 are needed per wheel.
-R & I also supply this same collar.
+R & I also supply a similar collar.

 Teams sometimes make their own retaining sleeves from a 6mm ID tube and glue these onto the axle.
-If you do this make sure the sleeve end that faces the bearing is square and only glue these to the inside of each wheel.
+If you do this make sure the sleeve end that faces the bearing is square and only glue these to the inside side of each wheel.
 You then still use a Scorpio collar on the outside of each wheel so they can be removed but only need half the number per car.